As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Crystal Can You Find in Illinois?

 The crystal diversity and quantity of Illinois are relatively minimal.
 However, some crystal specimens can be found.
-Some of the most popular include fluorite, calcite crystals, cerussite, bornite, witherite, alstonite, strontianite, aragonite, and sphalerite.
+The most popular include fluorite, calcite crystals, cerussite, bornite, witherite, alstonite, strontianite, aragonite, and sphalerite.

 To find fluorite in Illinois, you should head to the southern parts.
 You can find fluorite in the deposits near Cave-in-Rock.
 Another excellent place is Rosiclare.

 The area mines in this region contain various fluorite specimens that differ in color.
-Some of them are clear, while others are blue, purple, and even yellow.
+Some are clear, while others are blue, purple, and even yellow.

 What Kind of Fossils Are Mostly Found in Illinois?